airacommunity/AIRA-User-Guide/F.1. Tools Explaination.md

 - **Drag and Drop Join:**
    - Find the "Join" tool in the Tools Section of the AIRA Designer interface.
-   - Drag the "Join" tool onto your workflow designer.
+   - Drag and drop the "Join" tool onto your workflow designer.
    - Connect the "Join" tool to the end point of each branch of the parallel execution, i.e., connect it to the outputs of the apps connected to the "Fork Join" tool.

 - **Additional Options:**